-- 1. Students must complete a minimum of one process recording per week.
+- 1. Students must complete a minimum of nine process recordings per semester.
 Field supervisors or SSW faculty may require more than one per week. - 2.
 Keep copies of all process recordings for yourself. - 3.
 Process recordings must maintain confidentiality.
 All clients should be identified only by initials or a pseudonym.

 - 4. Students must submit copies of their process recording weekly to their field supervisor. - 5.
-Process recordings should be discussed in supervision after the field supervisor has read them - 6.
-Once a month student must submit one or more process recordings to their faculty field liaison for review of the learning process.
+Process recordings should be discussed in supervision after the field supervisor has read them. - 6.
+Once a month students must submit one or more process recordings to their faculty field liaison for review of the learning process.